 Many visualization softwares enable you to spruce up your plots by turning the plots’ graphical elements into three-dimensional objects.
 Most commonly, we see pie charts turned into disks rotated in space, bar plots turned into columns, and line plots turned into bands.
 Notably, in none of these cases does the third dimension convey any actual data.
 3D is used simply to decorate and adorn the plot.
 I consider this use of 3D as gratuitous.
 It is unequivocally bad and should be erased from the visual vocabulary of data scientists.

 Similar problems arise for other types of 3D plot.
-Figure 17.2 shows the breakdown of Titanic passengers by class and gender using 3D bars.
+Figure 18.2 shows the breakdown of Titanic passengers by class and gender using 3D bars.
 Because of the way the bars are arranged relative to the axes, the bars all look shorter than they actually are.
-For example, there were 322 passengers total traveling in 1st class, yet Figure 17.2 suggests that the number was less than 300.
+For example, there were 322 passengers total traveling in 1st class, yet Figure 18.2 suggests that the number was less than 300.
+This illusion arises because the columns representing the data are located at a distance from the two back surfaces on which the gray horizontal lines are drawn.
+To see this effect, consider extending any of the bottom edges of one of the columns until it hits the lowest gray line, which represents 0.
+Then, imagine doing the same to any of the top edges, and you’ll see that all columns are taller than they appear at first glance.
 (See Figure 5.10 in Chapter 5 for a more reasonable 2D version of this figure.)

 While visualizations with gratuitous 3D can easily be dismissed as bad, it is less clear what to think of visualizations using three genuine position scales (x, y, and z) to represent data.
 In this case, the use of the third dimension serves an actual purpose.
 Nevertheless, the resulting plots are frequently difficult to interpret, and in my mind they should be avoided.